Skuuully/Skuuully.github.io/about.markdown

     nav: "side"
 ---

 This is my portfolio/blog site, I have finished my university course on Computer Games Programming, as well as creating other non-games applications.
-The main languages that I have used are C# with Unity, and Java and C++ during an industrial placement year.
+The main languages that I have used are C# with Unity, and Java and C++.

 Socials:
 <ul>